OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 .. note::

-    The first input **Deployment role** determines if the appliance creates a Core device (possibly with Group), IoT device or both (bulk) and based on that it will expect certain inputs to be set.
+    The first input **Deployment Role** determines if the appliance creates a Core device (possibly with Group), IoT device or both (bulk) and based on that it will expect certain inputs to be set.
 If you don't intend to provision the appliance either by configuration files or by providing the API credentials then leave **\*ALL*** inputs empty - otherwise the appliance will fail.
 In the case of provisioned appliance (most of the cases) jump to :ref:`contextualization <awsgg_context_param>` where are descriptions of valid contexts and modes.

 After you are done, click on the button **Instantiate**.
 A virtual machine with the running service should be ready in a few minutes.